top of page

 Thank you, sponsors: Reps.
 Berg, Rude, Leavitt, Stonier, Simmons, Davis, Berry, Mena, Stearns, Thai, Walen, Rule, Ryu, Parshley, Peterson, Reed, Paul, Gregerson, Alvarado, Reeves, Goodman, Cortes, Obras, Fey, Salahuddin, Springer, Bernbaum, Fosse, Pollet, Street, Hill, Macri, Timmons, Scott

 Status: Inactive.
-This legislation is inactive due to the cost of implementation and the fact that it’s not mentioned in the House budget proposal.
+This legislation is inactive due to the cost of implementation.

 Testimony: Submitted 1/31